 In Manual Train Mode, the system opens all the shutters and simulates transducer pulses for about one minute.
 During this time, a person can check various aspects of the installed components.
 In this mode, the system runs the ramp function without generating heats.
 The train is marked as a test train.
-There won't be any voltage applied to the scanner inputs.
+No voltage will be applied to the scanner inputs.